ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 2. Unzip the file `discovery_agent-latest.zip` to get the agent binary (`discovery_agent`) and the template configuration (`discovery_agent.yml`).
 3. Copy both files (`discovery_agent`, `discovery_agent.yml`) into a folder (i.e., `/home/APIC-agents`) on the machine where the API Manager environment is located.
-4. Customize apimanager section by setting configuration values to point to the API Gateway, API Manager and AMPLIFY Central.
+4. Customize apimanager section by setting configuration values to point to the API Gateway, API Manager and Amplify Central.
 There are two options to set values:

    * `env_vars` file
    * `discovery_agent.yml`: